Water damage is one of the issues most homeowners are desperate to avoid.

 Ensure your yard is sloped at least 15.24 centimetres over a 3-metre span away from your foundation.
 That slope keeps water from getting down right next to your foundation, where it could cause walls to lean, crack the masonry, and create leaks.

 For crawl spaces, keeping water away ensures excess water does not pool underneath your floor, resulting in damp conditions that encourage mould, rot, and insects.

 - Attend to the downspouts

-But be aware, downspouts ending perpendicular to the ground run the risk of thrusting the flow of water alongside your home’s foundation.
+But be aware that downspouts ending perpendicular to the ground run the risk of thrusting the water flow alongside your home’s foundation.
 Rainwater pushed at such high volumes rapidly erodes the soil around the house, and can leak into the home via the foundation, causing major damage.

-How to do it: Run water through the gutters to make sure the downspouts are flowing.
+How to do it: Run water through the gutters to ensure the downspouts are flowing.
 If necessary, add a 90-degree downspout elbow and a downspout extension to carry the water at least 61 centimetres or more away from the house.

 Why it matters: Persistent leaks can lead to mould and mildew, rot, and in some cases termites and carpenter ants (they like chewing on soft, soggy wood).
 Yet fixing a leak soon after it starts makes avoiding long-term damage a distinct possibility.

-How to do it: Check for leaks by looking for dark spots under pipes inside sink cabinets, stains on ceilings, toilets that rock, and of course, drips.
+How to do it: Check for leaks by looking for dark spots under pipes inside sink cabinets, stains on ceilings, toilets that rock, and of course, drip.

 At least once a year, inspect your roof.
 Repair missing, loose, and damaged shingles.
 Repair any cracked caulking, and check for leaks around flashing.